perldude/perldude/README.md

 [BSD Unix](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)
 (Berkeley also being a UC school) so I have been using the vi(m) editor for a very long time.
-After school I moved to Southern California, following my girlfriend who was going to graduate school at UCLA (and would become wife #1).
+After school I moved to Southern California, following my then-girlfriend who was going to graduate school at UCLA (and would become wife #1).
 I lived down there until 2019, when my wife (#2) and I moved back to Madera (my children are still down south).